Peptides Vietnam LogoPeptides Vietnam

 Q: Is DSIP better than melatonin for sleep?

 A: They work differently.
 Melatonin signals circadian timing (when to sleep).
 DSIP increases sleep depth (delta waves).
-They are complementary — some users take both.
+They are complementary, some users take both.
 DSIP has more evidence for improving sleep quality and stress regulation.

 Q: Can I use DSIP if I have insomnia?

 A: DSIP may be particularly helpful for stress-related insomnia or difficulty reaching deep sleep.
 For severe insomnia, consult a physician.
 DSIP is not a first-line treatment for insomnia disorders.
+Source from the community-verified supplier list.

 Where to Get DSIP in Vietnam